jonlpersson/ed-latimore/site/_posts/2022-08-05-impossible-sleep-recreates-hubermans-sleep-cocktail.md

 Magnesium does not present itself in nature unbonded.
 As a result, there different forms of magnesium (Magnesium l-threonate, magnesium bisglycinate, magnesium orcitrate were the type recommended by Andrew Huberman to take with the cocktail.) to take with various pros and cons

-If you’re interested in a list of the most popular magnesium supplements, here is a great list—&gt;[9 Different Types Of Magnesium, Plus What They're Used For](https://www.mindbodygreen.com/articles/magnesium-supplement-types/){: target="_blank"}
+If you’re interested in a list of the most popular magnesium supplements, here is a great list—&gt;[9 Different Types Of Magnesium, Plus What They’re Used For](https://www.mindbodygreen.com/articles/magnesium-supplement-types/){: target="_blank"}

 ### Cortisol and melatonin regulation